Clutchison/namia/koradin/koradin.places.md

         As you make your way into the towering structure that is the Satin Spire, you are greeted with elegance and wealth the likes of which none of you have seen before.
+    ```
 - Magda's
+It is a sanctuary for a mind that craves knowledge beyond the mundane, a haven where the esoteric scholar can delve deep into the mysteries of the arcane.
     - Owned by Magda's granddaughter Jelene, who is now in her 40s
 - Copperhearth